Broadway Billboard: Word on the Street: Love Not Hatred

 Artists: Amy Khoshbin and Anne Carson

-On view starting Election Day 2017 is Word on the Street: Love Not Hatred, a collaboration between artist Amy Khoshbin and poet Anne Carson, and the second Broadway Billboard to be presented in response to Socrates’ inaugural competition for billboard proposals.
+Word on the Street: Love Not Hatred, a collaboration between artist Amy Khoshbin and poet Anne Carson, opened November 7, 2017 – Election Day.
+It is the second Broadway Billboard to be presented in response to Socrates’ inaugural competition for billboard proposals.

 This Broadway Billboard installment is part of Khoshbin’s ongoing series, Word on the Street, an all-female public art initiative in collaboration with public art producer, House of Trees.
 The Word on the Street series facilitates the creation and presentation of poetic banners by acclaimed writers and visual artists who, through the public use of visual text, can speak directly to the urgent, timeless concerns of the individual, the community, and citizenship.
 Launched in response to the 2016 election, Khoshbin originally created banners from slogans Carson wrote responding to the political landscape, which have appeared in a variety of forums, from major marches across Washington D.C. to the Whitney Houston Biennial.